nikcorg/snake/README.md

 - the pink longish (YMMV) thing with a red tip is your snake
 - a dark orange square is an edible square worth 1 points
 - a flashing square is a super square, worth anything between 50 and 300 points
 - a dark green square is poisonous.
-It won't kill you, but your tail will drop and turn into a wall, and your score will be reset to 0
+It won't kill you (as long as you have a tail), but your tail will drop and turn into a wall, and your score will be reset to 0
 - a black square is a wall

 Each tick, there is a 0.05 % chance of a piece becoming poisoned, and a 0.02 % chance of a piece becoming a super square.
 A poisoned square will remain poisoned, a super square will return to normal after 15-45 seconds.
 A super square can also become poisoned at any time.